agviray/blackjack/README.md

 <img src="./images/screenshots/dealer-bust.png" width="800">
 </p>

 Sometimes you or the dealer will get an initial hand that totals 21.
 This is a "Blackjack"!
 Whoever received a Blackjack in this scenario would be the winner of the round.
-If both you and the dealer receives Blackjacks, then the result is a "PUSH", which essentially means a draw.
+If both you and the dealer receive Blackjacks, then the result is a "PUSH", which essentially means a draw.
 At this point, you can choose to play another round.

 <p>
 <img src="./images/screenshots/immediate-outcome.png" width="800">